-- b) Locate new community facilities and move existing assets when feasible away from vulnerable or sensitive environmental areas. - c) Prioritize energy and water conservation in the design of public facilities. - d) See Policies 13.5.3 and 13.5.4 below about the impacts of infrastructure and facilities on communities. - e) See Infrastructure, Community Facilities & Services Goals 12.1 and 12.2 for additional policies on infrastructure and community facilities.
+- b) Locate new community facilities and move existing assets when feasible - away from vulnerable or sensitive environmental areas. - c) Prioritize energy and water conservation in the design of public facilities. - d) Support code requirements for electrification of private commercial and residential buildings. - e) See Policies 13.5.3 and 13.5.4 below about the impacts of infrastructure and facilities on communities. - f) See Infrastructure, Community Facilities & Services Goals 12.1 and 12.2 for additional policies on infrastructure and community facilities.